mtumilowicz/scala-cats-implicit-workshop/README1.md

       from the enclosing scope, if available
     * otherwise, a compiler error occurs
     * only the last argument can be implicit
+* compiler searches for candidate instances in the implicit scope at the call site, which roughly consists of:
+    * local or inherited definitions
+    * imported definitions
+    * definitions in the companion object of the type class or the parameter type

 ## methods
 ```
 case class Data(...)